RakshithaBS/Recommendation_System/README.md

 For running the project, please install the necessary packages mentioned in the requirements.txt using the below command

 'pip install -r requirements.txt'

+To run the flask app please run app.py file.